One question we frequently receive from our pelvic health patients is this: Why do I pee when I cough? Is this normal?

-Thankfully, there are solutions available to help and regulate this issue, allowing you to carry on living a leak-free lifestyle.
+Thankfully, there are solutions available to help regulate this issue, allowing you to carry on living a leak-free lifestyle.
 Working with a physical therapist to strengthen your core and pelvic floor muscles can have a huge impact on your body’s overall health.
 Your PT will conduct a full body evaluation to locate the source and reason for the urinary leakage.
-They’ll then build a plan of care that is unique to your specific body and condition.
-Your treatment may include:
+They will then build a plan of care that is unique to your specific body and condition.

-Physical therapy provides minimally invasive, one-on-one treatments to help strengthen muscles while also addressing any functional limitations.
+Physical therapy provides minimally invasive, one-on-one treatments to help strengthen muscles while also addressing any functional limitations you may be experiencing.
 Your PT can provide preventative services to keep this issue from coming back while giving you the tools necessary to address the unique musculoskeletal issues of the pelvic region.

 Want to learn more?
 If you’re experiencing symptoms of urinary incontinence or any other issues associated with the pelvic floor, contact a physical therapist today.